modelica-3rdparty/ExternalMedia/README.md

 For OpenModelica, you can install and manage ExternalMedia using the built-in [Package Manager](https://openmodelica.org/doc/OpenModelicaUsersGuide/latest/omedit.html#omedit-install-library-label).
-This feature is coming soon, for the time being you can download the zip file with the library and unzip it in your file system.
+Please note that due to currently unresolved issues about the definition of backwards compatibility, if you have installed both version 3.3.x and version 4.x.x, the class loader will always load version 4.x.x even in case of a uses annotation requiring version 3.3.2.
+In that case, please load ExternalMedia 3.3.2 manually when you start the OMEdit session, you can find it in your `.openmodelica/libraries` directory.

 For use with Dymola, you can download the zip file with the library and unzip it in your file system.
 The released library already contains all the pre-compiled binaries for all operating systems, so it should work out of the box.

-Install version 3.3.x of External Media if your models still uses Modelica Standard Library 3.2.3, otherwise install version 4.0.x.
+Install the latest version 3.3.x of External Media if your models still uses Modelica Standard Library 3.2.3, otherwise install the latest version 4.x.x.

 If you want to experiment with the code and recompile the libraries, check the [compilation instructions](README_compilation.md).